GenomicsAotearoa/hts_workshop_mpi/level2/01-writing-scripts.md

 ## Writing files

 We've been able to do a lot of work with files that already exist, but what if we want to write our own files?
-We're not going to type in a FASTA file but there are a lot of reasons we'll want to write a file, or edit an existing file.
+We're not going to type in a fasta file but there are a lot of reasons we'll want to write a file, or edit an existing file.

 To add text to files, we're going to use a text editor called `nano`.
 We're going to create a file to take notes about what we've been doing with the data files in `untrimmed_fastq/`.